Skip to Content

 MineCore, Furnace, MarketRouter, and ShareholderRoyalties are deployed behind transparent proxies.
 Their proxy addresses are the canonical runtime addresses, and governed upgrades happen through timelock-owned ProxyAdmin contracts until the final freeze-and-burn ceremony burns those proxy admins.

-Freeze-and-burn finality
+Freeze-and-burn finality (summary)

-Five core contracts implement configFrozen + freezeConfig():
+Five core contracts expose configFrozen + one-way freezeConfig():

 ContractFrozen setters